Charleston, West Virginia: 20th century

 Charleston became the center of state government.
 Natural resources, such as coal and natural gas, along with railroad expansion, also contributed to growth.
 New industries such as chemical, glass, timber and steel migrated to the state, attracted by the area's natural resources.
-There was a huge amount of new construction in Charleston.
+The city established a chamber of commerce in 1900.
+There was a large amount of new construction in Charleston during this period.
 A number of those buildings, including churches and office buildings, still stand in the heart of downtown along and bordering Capitol Street.
+The State Bureau of Archives and History was established in 1905, and the Charleston Public Library was established in 1909.

+The city's first chemical manufacturer began operation in 1913.
+Three years later, the Libbey-Owens-Ford glass manufactory was built, as well as Charleston High School.
+Another large manufacturer, Owens Bottle Company, opened in 1917.
+Charleston City Hall was built in 1921.
+In the same year, a fire at the capitol building resulted in a new, hastily built structure being opened, but it too burned down in 1927.
+A Capitol Building Commission, created by the legislature in 1921, authorized construction of the present capitol.
+Architect Cass Gilbert designed the buff-colored Indiana limestone structure in the Italian Renaissance style, with a final cost of just under $10 million.
+After the three stages of construction were completed, Governor William G. Conley dedicated the West Virginia State Capitol on June 20, 1932.
+Charleston Municipal Airport was established in 1909.
+In 1934, the city library expanded to become the Kanawha County Public Library system.
+In 1935, Morris Harvey College relocated to Charleston from Barboursville, West Virginia.

+Charleston Municipal Auditorium was completed in 1939.
 During World War II, the first and largest styrene-butadiene plant in the U.S. opened in nearby Institute, providing a replacement for rubber to the war effort.
 After the war ended, Charleston was on the brink of some significant construction.
 One of the first during this period was Kanawha Airport (now Yeager Airport, named after General Chuck Yeager).
 Built in 1947, the construction encompassed clearing 360 acre on three mountaintops and moving more than nine million cubic yards of earth.
+Kanawha Boulevard, a riverfront four-lane road, was also built in the early 1940s.
 The Charleston Civic Center opened in 1959.
 Charleston began to be integrated into the Interstate Highway System in the 1960s when three major interstate systems—I-64, I-77 and I-79 were designated, all converging in Charleston.
+In 1961, the Kanawha River flooded much of the lower-lying parts of Charleston.
+In 1973, Morris Harvey College was renamed to be the University of Charleston.